ITM360-S19/ITM360-Public/C01/README.md

   * Copy the content of `ex01-a` into `ex01-b` (`cp ex01-a ex01-b`)
   * remove the ex01-a directory (`rm -rf ex01-a`)
   * rename ex01-b to ex01 (`mv ex01-b ex01`)

+Once you have completed the above steps, type the command "exit".
+Then log into Blackboard and submit the ica01.log file that will now exist in your document directory.

 NOTE: It is now expected that you have the basic ability to use a bash prompt to move files, copy files, create and remove directories, delete files, and understand how to redirect output to a file, and view the contents of a file.
 Getting comfortable with this may take a bit of practice.
 I'd encourage you to spend a bit of time trying these commands and coming up with your own scenarios to text and exercise your skills in this area.